canonical/snapd/docs/rest.md

 The client must then present this license text to the user and ask for their acceptance.
 The operation will not complete until the client accepts (or declines) the license, by POSTing the appropriate response to the operation.
-If the server is restarted and the operation is lost, and the client redoes the installation, they may.
-See the section on POSTing to .../operations/ for more details.
+If the server is restarted, the operation is lost.
+See the section on POSTing to `.../operations/` for more details.

 ## /1.0/packages/[name]/services